Resources List - COMING SOON

 TO JOIN IN:

-1. Screenshot, or copy/paste/save, or download the 2023 Black History Month Resistance Bingo cards. (below)
+1. Screenshot, or copy/paste/save, or download the 2025 Black History Month Labor Bingo cards. (below)

 2. Bookmark this site: AlexeyevaSmith.com/BHM and share it with a friend or two or more than a few!
-Invite them to join you in this epic quest to complete the #BHMBingo Cards.
+Invite them to join you in this epic quest to complete the #BHMBingo Card.

-3. Go outside and be all about taking an active part in supporting the Black people in your community.
-Actively participating in celebrating the legacy of Black excellence through Black Resistance in your area, abroad, and abound is such a great look on you.
-4. Stay in and be cozy watching some shows, listening to some podcasts, and (over)thinking tf about your role in present-day Black History.
-It might get get a lil uncomfy, I know.
-Yet guess what?
+3. Go outside and be all about taking an active part in supporting the Black people and Black Labor organizations in your community.
+Actively acknowledging the legacy of Black excellence because of Black Labor in your area, abroad, and abound is such a great look on you.
+4. Stay in and be cozy watching some shows, go for a walk while listening to some podcasts, and maybe (over)think just a lil bit about your role in present-day Black History.
+It might get get a lil uncomfy for some of y'all, yet guess what?
 You'll be alright.
 You will.
 I promise.
-Pinky swear!
+(Pinky swear!)

-5. Post pics of your adventures and the ways you choose to rebelliously resist through education, knowledge sharing, self-care, and rest throughout Black History Month.
+5. Post pics of your adventures and the ways you choose to celebrate and acknowledge Black Labor through action, education, knowledge sharing, self-care, and rest throughout Black History Month.

 Any questions?
 Please feel empowered to reach out so we can chat about it and talk it out.
 I'd love to connect with you.